 The widget gives a total for 4 metrics over the past seven days.
-Thes metrics are page views, sessions, users and goals.
+These Google Analytics metrics are page views, sessions, users and goals.

 There is also an indicator highlighting if a specific metric has increased or decreased compared to the previous seven days.